jpaulm/fbp-tutorial-filter-file/Step13/README.md

    .
 ```

 The "IP type" is the class of each IP contents.
-In this case, for downstream processing you would arrange to have an "open bracket" IP at the start of every "branch" and also every "account", and a "close bracket" at the end of every "account" and also every "branch".
+In this case, for downstream processing you could arrange to have an "open bracket" IP at the start of every "branch" and also every "account", and a "close bracket" at the end of every "account" and also every "branch".

 In conventional programming a lot of the processing takes place when a control field *changes*, so it is actually very helpful to have an explicit data item (an IP) signalling the point where such a change occurs!